hendkai/paperless_sort_low_quality_ollama/README.md

    - Confirm the processing of documents to proceed with the analysis.
    - Select specific documents to process or skip from a list.
    - Review the summary of actions to be taken before executing them.
+   - Choose whether to rename documents based on their content.

 ## 📝 Example